About the Microsoft Regional Director Program

 The Regional Director Program provides Microsoft leaders with the customer insights and real-world voices it needs to continue empowering developers and IT professionals with the world's most innovative and impactful tools, services, and solutions.

-Established in 1993, the program consists of 160 of the world's top technology visionaries chosen specifically for their proven cross-platform expertise, community leadership, and commitment to business results.
+Established in 1993, the program recognizes the world's top technology visionaries for their proven cross-platform technical expertise, community leadership, and commitment to business results.
 You will typically find Regional Directors keynoting at top industry events, leading community groups and local initiatives, running technology-focused companies, or consulting on and implementing the latest breakthrough within a multinational corporation.

 Do Regional Directors work for Microsoft?